Professor Richard Price

 Professor of Tropical Medicine

 The main focus of our translational research programme is to improve the diagnosis and management of vivax malaria.
-To achieve this we are working with 15 malaria endemic countries across the Asia-Pacific region and Horn of Africa to:
+To achieve this we are working with in malaria endemic countries across the Asia-Pacific region and Horn of Africa to:

 - optimise the safe and effective radical cure of vivax malaria,

-- improve the molecular surveillance of drug resistant malaria,
+- improve the molecular surveillance of drug resistant malaria

 - evaluate the impact and cost effectiveness of novel treatment and malaria control activities.